abachleda/FM_e-services/submeters_energy_share/README.md

 Configuration can be changed by editing SERVICE CONFIGURATION section in main.py.
 Following parameters can be specified by the user:

-1. meters- List of all submeters taken into account to be included in report, labels needs to be as in data file
+1. meters - List of all submeters taken into account to be included in report, labels needs to be as in data file
-2.
+2. period - period of time taken into account in days
+3. recipient_email -